 It is illegal to drive on UK roads without some form of vehicle insurance in case of an accident.
 However, vehicle-related businesses can’t be covered by private motor insurance because these policies specify both a named vehicle and a named driver.
 Therefore, motor trade insurance allows the designated driver to drive any vehicle as long as it’s for the needs of the business.

-How much does motor trade insurance cost?
+How much does a motor trade policy cost?

-It is impossible to give a figure for the size of motor trade insurance premiums.
+It is impossible to give a figure for the size of premiums.
 Insurers will take into account a number of factors to draw up a tailor-made policy and calculate the cost of your premiums.
 These factors include both your personal circumstances and your type of business as well as the amount of cover you require.